[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 To compare the two approaches on equal footing, we prepare common verification data first.

-We use the same monthly KPI (fictional) for three fictional SaaS companies (CloudNova / StreamForge / Datapeak) as before.
+We use the same monthly KPI data (fictional) from the three fictional SaaS companies (CloudNova / StreamForge / Datapeak) as before.

-Since we need the same period from the previous year to calculate year-over-year comparisons, we prepare an Excel file with monthly KPI for 3 companies × (Q3 FY2024 and Q3 FY2025, both October–December) on a single RawMonthly sheet.
+Since year-over-year comparisons require data from the same period in the prior year, we prepare an Excel file with monthly KPIs for 3 companies × (FY2024 Q3 and FY2025 Q3, both October–December) on a single RawMonthly sheet.

-Since aggregation (averages, year-over-year) is left to the deterministic means of each approach, this file contains no aggregation formulas or summaries—only raw data.
+Since aggregation (averages, year-over-year) is left to the deterministic means of each approach, this file contains only raw data without any aggregation formulas or summaries.

 Script to generate the raw data Excel (click to expand)